Table of Contents

 What is CERSAI?

-The company has major stakeholders which are mostly public sector banks.
-While the Central govt. of India has major shares in CERSAI, in March 2021, RBI stated that it may pick up on the 51% stake as it deals with major finances of the country.
-While the remaining 49% of shares belong to state banks such as the State Bank of India, and Punjab National Bank and a major sum of shares belong to the National Housing Bank.
+The company has major stakeholders, mostly public-sector banks.
+While the Central Government of India has a major share in CERSAI, in March 2021, the RBI stated that it may pick up the 51% stake as it deals with the country's major finances.
+The remaining 49% of shares belong to state banks such as the State Bank of India and Punjab National Bank, and a major sum of shares belongs to the National Housing Bank.

 Accessibility